ajaypatil108/CPP-Concurrent-Traffic-Simulation/README.md

 Furthermore, to avoid multiple vehicles entering the same intersection, I implemented traffic lights in the simulator.
 Each intersection is therefore equipped with a traffic light that cycles between red and green.
 The duration of a particular traffic light phase is randomly chosen from a range of 4 to 6 secs.
 This is implemented using a suitable and thread-safe communication protocol between vehicles and intersections.
 I used concurrent programming knowledge of mutexes, locks and message queues to incorporate traffic lights in the simulator.
 The video above shows the final running simulation!

-Future work involves testing on a new location with more intersections & use car icons in place of dots for vehicles!
+Future work involves testing on a new location with more intersections & use of car icons in place of dots for vehicles!

 ## Dependencies for Running Locally
 * cmake >= 2.8